mrEckendonk/yum-auto-update-Centos-Redhat/README.md

 # yum auto update Centos 7 Redhat

-Edit your e-mail and execute each line.
-This will create a cron that will keep your system up to date.
+Edit e-mail to your real email and execute each line seperate.
+This will create a cron(job) that will keep your system up to date.

+Happy coding!